and-kal/second-brain/content/tech/Haskell.md

     [a+b | (a,b) <- xs, even a, even b]
 ```

-and would get `[6]` as a result.
-(The `, even a, even b` part are the ›predicates‹.)
+and would get `[6]` as a result; the `, even a, even b` part are the ›predicates‹.
+Together, the generator and the predicates arecalled a ›qualifier‹.

 Using list comprehensions is similar to using `map` and mostly they're interchangeable.

 ### Tuples

-»A tuple is [...] a type with a fixed number of components, each of them holding a value, not necessarily of the same type.« (Serrano Mena)
+»A tuple is [...] a type with a fixed number of components, each of them holding a value, not necessarily of the same type.« (Serrano Mena) A structure that is often used is an association list, which is a list of tuples, such `[(1,"Dance Party USA"), (2,"Quiet City"), (3,"Cold Weather")]`, which are like key-value pairs.
+The `lookup` function lets you access the value associated to a provided key.

 #### Destructor functions